horizon3902/advert-click-logistic-regression/README.md

 # Advertisement Clicks Logistic Regression Project

 In this project we will be working with a fake advertising data set, indicating whether or not a particular internet user clicked on an Advertisement.
-We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.
+We will try to create a model that will predict whether or not a user will click on an ad based off the features of that user.

 ### Kshitij Agarkar, IIITN, 2021